denocris/cifar10-CNN-TensorFlow-Estimators/README.md

 ```
 $: python generate_cifar10_tfrecords.py
 ```
 Another standard script to convert data in TFRecords can be found in TFSlim Library.
-Before running the script, different classes must be organized in different folders.
+Before running the latter script, different classes must be organized in different folders.

 ### STEP TWO: Train and Evaluate the model
 ```